The-OpenROAD-Project/OpenROAD/src/pdn/doc/add_pdn_connect.md

 The `-layers` argument defines which two layers are to be connected together.
 Where power stripes on these two layers overlap one or more vias are added in a vertical stack to connect the layers together - this is repeated for ground nets.If the area of the overlap does not cover the width of both layers, then a via stack will not be added.
 Usually, the two layers are orthogonal to each other, but in the case of dual layer stdcell rails, the two layers overlap and a the `-cut_pitch` argument is used to specify the pitch of via placements along the conincident wires.
 The `-fixed_vias` argument is used to specify a list of fixed vias defined in the technology file to build the vias stack between the specified layers.
+The -max_rows and -max_columns options can be used to restrict the size of the via to be inserted at any given crossing, limiting the number of rows and columns in the array of cuts.
+Connections made between non-adjacent layers in the metal stack will necessarily result in metal being added around the via cuts on each layer inbetween.
+The -ongrid option can be used to specify that metal added on the specified intermediate layer(s) should be on the routing grid.
+The -split_cuts option specifies that single cut vias should be used on the crossing

 ## Options